-SBIRT is an evidence based approach to identifying substance misuse and reducing excessive use of substances and substance use disorders.
+Screening, Brief Intervention, and Referral to Treatment (SBIRT) is an evidence-based approach to identifying substance misuse and reducing excessive use of substances and substance use disorders.
 SBIRT is unique in that it screens for all types of substance use, not just substance dependence.
 Each part of the SBIRT process provides information and assistance tailored to the individual patient and their needs.
+Universal substance use disorder treatment assists individuals struggling with diagnosed conditions such as alcohol or drug use disorders.
 The SBIRT model begins with a focus on risk and targets individuals at risk for developing a substance use disorder.
-SBIRT focuses on opportunities to educate individuals about hazardous use, while helping them to reduce or dismiss it.
+SBIRT focuses on opportunities to educate individuals about hazardous use while helping them to reduce or dismiss it.